-Hey Guys, How are you?
+Hey Guys, How are you doing?
 For today’s post, Is Gofounders and OnPassive a Scam?
 MMO scams exposed!
 My review of both the GoFounders and OnPassive platforms.

 Is Gofounders and Onpassive a Scam

 - 1. What People are Saying about GoFounders and OnPassive

 - 2. How Much Does GoFounders and Onpassive Cost to Join?

 - 3. The Secret of Multi-Level Marketing (MLM)

 - 4. What are MLM scams?